subatomicglue/cross_compile_raspberrypi_on_macosx/README.md

 # Install & Build:
-start a terminal and type the commands:
+Start a terminal and type the commands:
 ```
 # download/build/install bintools for MacOSX, enabled to output for Raspberry Pi
 # download/install llvm for MacOSX (uses bintools to build for rPI)

-install-toolchain
+./install-toolchain.sh

 # copy native raspberry pi include and lib directories for compiling
 # - attach a raspberry pi to your network
 # - edit top of this file with your user/host
 # - then run:

-install-sysroot
+./install-sysroot.sh
 ```

 you should see this directory created